codeandstuf/CattleDepthCollection/README.md

 # WARNING
 Picturecapture, Videocapture, and ConvertToPNG can only be run on a Windows platform.
 ThresholdExtract can be run on Windows or Mac.

-## Requierments: Windows
+## Requirments: Windows
 - python (any version 3.6 to 3.9)
-- code editor (Visual Studio Code is what I reccomend)
+- code editor (Visual Studio Code is what I recommend)
 - Realsense SDK https://www.intelrealsense.com/sdk-2/
-- Realsense SDK install instrucitons for Windows https://www.youtube.com/watch?v=EOJHsNIayio&ab_channel=IntelRealSense
+- Realsense SDK install instructions for Windows https://www.youtube.com/watch?v=EOJHsNIayio&ab_channel=IntelRealSense
-## Requierments: Mac
+## Requirments: Mac
 - python (any version since 3.6 to 3.9)
 - code editor (Visual Studio Code is what I reccomend)